nnodim/simple_shell/README.md

-Readme for the simple sdelddddrfjct
+Readme for the simple delddddrfjct